-    To get to the trailhead: Take Highway 101 to exit 85 for Bailard Avenue (12 miles east of Santa Barbara).
+To get to the trailhead: Take the 101 Freeway to exit 85 for Bailard Avenue (12 miles east of Santa Barbara).
 At the end of the offramp turn south toward the coast on Bailard Avenue.
 Drive straight across an intersection with Carpinteria Avenue into a dirt parking area in Carpinteria Bluffs Nature Preserve.

 Trailhead address: Bailard Avenue & Carpinteria Avenue, Carpinteria Bluffs Nature Preserve, Carpinteria, CA 93013